Welcome to YEP’s Website Resource Page. Here we have a number of sites categorized by topic.

 - It’s really important not to forget mental health, and this site has 5 Tips to Cope With Stress.

 - Self-care can include being kind to yourself and others.
-Check out This Page dedicated to giving you ideas on how you can do that while also giving you ideas of new self-care practices!
+Check out This Page dedicated to giving you ideas on how you or your child can do that while also giving you ideas of new self-care practices!